saylesss88/nix-book/src/Getting_Started_with_Nix_1.md

 You will sometimes see attribute sets with `rec` prepended.
 This allows access to attributes within the set:

-- Click the 👀 to see the Output:
+- Click to see the Output:

 ```nix
 rec {